Yale-Lillooet: Geography

 The riding's largest and therefore electorally dominant population centre was Merritt.
 The riding was heavily mountainous and all its towns were all fairly isolated from each other by terrain and the necessarily difficult roads of the canyons and mountain valleys interconnecting them.
 Many of the electorate are scattered through smaller communities throughout the region, particularly on Indian reserves and in recreational property areas of the Bridge River Country, the Nicola-Similkameen and the Fraser Canyon.

 Yale-Lillooet had the highest proportion of aboriginal voters in southern British Columbia and one of the highest proportions in the province.
 All reserves and local bands of the Nlaka'pamux and Nicola peoples were included within the riding, as well as those of the Upper St'at'imc and the upriver Sto:lo around Hope and Yale.

 History

-Hope, Yale, Boston Bar, Lillooet, Lytton and Princeton are some of the oldest towns in the province, dating to the founding of the Crown Colony during the Fraser Canyon Gold Rush.
+Hope, Yale, Boston Bar, Lillooet, Lytton, and Princeton are some of the oldest towns in the province, dating to the founding of the Crown Colony during the Fraser Canyon Gold Rush.
 Merritt is of slightly later date and was an isolated ranching town until the opening of the Coquihalla Highway in the mid-1980s, which caused its population to boom.

 The riding has traditionally been a swing riding with both strong conservative and liberal elements in its politics, and is also considered a bellwether riding although not always winding up in Government benches.
 The major industries are forestry and transportation-oriented services and tourism and recreation.

-Members of Legislative Assembly
+Members of the Legislative Assembly

 Over the district's existence, it elected the following members of the Legislative Assembly of British Columbia: